top of page

 -

-Establishes/maintains accounting systems/accounts
+Establishes and maintains accounting systems/accounts

 -

-Establishes/maintains payroll systems/accounts
+Establishes and maintains payroll systems/accounts

 Financial Reports/Statements